Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will slow progress.
+- Failing to set achievable goals will hinder progress.

-- The development of strong networks can result in the creation of new opportunities for work and further advancements.
+- The development of strong networks could lead to new opportunities for employment and advances.

-- Negativity should not be a part of any work environment.
+- Negativity has no place in any work environment.

-- Reduce stress by learning techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals